Originally published: July 2017 | Updated: July 2020

 Forget bar crawl.
 We’re going on an ice cream crawl.

-Hertel Avenue might as well be Buffalo’s new ice cream haven.
-Within the past few months, three new and unique ice cream shops have opened their doors right on Hertel.
+Did you know Hertel Avenue is an ice cream haven?
+Within a few months three unique ice cream shops opened their doors right on Hertel.
 The best part is, each of these shops make their own ice cream from scratch, and each has something about them that sets them apart from the others.

 Lake Effect opened their second location recently on the corner of Carmel and Hertel.
 With an adorable indoor-outdoor setup and cute patio, Lake Effect is definitely the largest of the three with the most seating.
 Lake Effect specializes in hard ice cream, with a large variety of creative flavors you won’t see anywhere else.
 They have Buffalo inspired flavors such as Loganberry, Sponge Candy, Revolution Coffee (blended with espresso beans from Public Coffee) and Paula’s Glazed Donut.
 Click here for a full list of flavors since there are too many delicious ones to list.
 They also have specialty-made ice cream cakes and gourmet sundaes, all for reasonable prices.